Do I need a referral?

 When is a good time to see a Pelvic Floor Physiotherapist?

 If you aren't experiencing issues, there are still some key times which are important to touch base with a Women's Health Physiotherapist.

 1) Around 16-24 weeks gestation - We have strong evidence that supports guided, individualised Pelvic Floor Muscle strengthening from 20 weeks gestation for optimal pregnancy health and birth recovery.
 Yes, birth recovery starts prior to actually giving birth, as it is acknowledged that I higher level of Pelvic Floor Muscle function delivers better health outcomes.
 Learning to activate the Pelvic Floor Muscles correctly and efficiently is paramount, and unless you have been checked in person by a qualified professional there is no way to know if what you are doing is correct.

 2) Around 6-8 weeks post birth - Assessments with a Pelvic Floor Physiotherapist go into greater detail and prioritise different outcomes than at your standard GP/obstetrician/midwife postnatal checks.
-Put simply, we are all specialists in different things, and all have a role to play in ensure you and your baby's health after birth.
+Put simply, we all focus on different aspects, and all have a role to play to ensure you and your baby's health after birth.
 Pelvic Floor Physiotherapists differ in their role as they can plan your next goals in physical recovery and how to get there safely.
-There are also some conditions and anatomical changes that can occur as a result of birth which might not given you any symptoms.
+There are also some conditions and anatomical changes that can occur as a result of birth which may not give you any symptoms.
 It is particularly paramount to flag these, and ensure we are addressing and reducing risk factors for the development of some issues later in life.

 If you are experiencing issues, it is never to late (or too early) to book in.
 Symptoms to watch out for include:

 - bladder or bowel leakage, or an inability to control wind